The Majority

 A government that works.

-Yet political systems often reward the loudest voices rather than the largest group.
+Yet currently our political system rewards the loudest voices rather than the largest group and the result is something many Americans recognize.

 Politics that looks more divided than the country actually is.